olasores/olasores/README.md

 ![LICover](https://github.com/user-attachments/assets/df9e7f88-67a7-4a66-9698-2c26068d601c)

 # 💫 About Me
 Hey there!
-I'm **Ola**, a web enthusiast who loves building things on the web and appreciates good design.
+I'm **Ola**, a web enthusiast who loves building things on the web.

 <details>
     <summary><strong> More Info </strong></summary>